 DETROIT — A reinsurer and insurer in separate Oct.
 12 briefs argue for and against bifurcated discovery in a breach of contract Michigan federal court case over coverage for asbestos claims (Amerisure Mutual Insurance Co. v.
 Transatlantic Reinsurance Co., No. 18-11966, E.D.
 Mich.).

 MIAMI — The owner of a plastics manufacturing plant that suffered a fire loss sued the government of the Republic of Nicaragua, a Nicaraguan insurer and a New York reinsurer on Oct.
 17 in a Florida federal court for breach of contract and unjust enrichment (Farouk Morales v.
 The Government of the Republic of Nicaragua, et al., No. 18-24301, S.D.
 Fla.).

-SACRAMENTO, Calif. — In two putative class actions regarding a reinsurance participation agreement (RPA), a California federal judge approved a new scheduling order on Aug.
-31 (Shasta Linen Supply Inc. v.
+SACRAMENTO, Calif. — A reinsurer and its affiliates in an Oct.
+12 opposition brief ask that a California federal court deny classification in two putative class actions over a reinsurance participation agreement (RPA) of hundreds of California businesses that bought a workers’ compensation program (Shasta Linen Supply Inc. v.
 Applied Underwriters Inc., et al., Nos.
 16-00158 & 16-01211, E.D.
 Calif.).

-KANSAS CITY, Kan. — Life insurers, a bank and a financial services firm on Aug.
-8 moved for dismissal of claims filed in a total value annuity investor’s Kansas federal court lawsuit alleging that the defendants depleted the life insurers’ surplus assets by reinsuring their risks with one another rather than using “arm’s-length reinsurance treaties” (Albert Ogles v.
+KANSAS CITY, Kan. — In a Kansas federal court lawsuit alleging that life insurers and a financial services firm depleted the life insurers’ surplus assets by reinsuring their risks with one another rather than using “arm’s-length reinsurance treaties,” a total value annuity investor voluntarily dismissed a bank without prejudice on Oct.
+24 (Albert Ogles v.
 Security Benefit Life Insurance Co., et al., No. 18-02265, D. Kan.).